 Dr. Rebecca Hoban

-Dr. Rebecca Hoban is a neonatologist and Director of Breastfeeding Medicine at SickKids, and Assistant Professor at University of Toronto.
+Dr. Rebecca Hoban is a neonatologist and Director of Breastfeeding Medicine at SickKids, and Associate Professor at University of Toronto.
 Dr. Hoban graduated from Indiana University School of Medicine and completed pediatric residency at Cincinnati Children’s, neonatology fellowship at Tufts, and a MPH at Harvard before joining Rush Medical Center.
 Dr. Hoban transitioned to Hospital for Sick Children (Sickkids) in 2017, where her focus is human milk.
 Current projects include improving human milk provision in high-risk neonatal populations, milk biomarkers to predict lactation success, inflammatory markers in human milk, and human milk as potential stem cell therapy for intraventricular hemorrhage.